If you have a small breed dog, the way you approach their care and training matters!

 Smaller dogs have smaller bladders and smaller urinary tracts.
 Some breeds in particular (looking at you dachshunds!) have anatomy that puts extra pressure on the bladder and makes it quite difficult to work on housebreaking.
-When you are potty training small dogs, you need to consider that their needs might not quite match those of other dogs.
+When you are potty training Ask The Trainer, you need to consider that their needs might not quite match those of other dogs.

 Unfortunately, this means that many owners fail to fully housebreak their small breed dogs.
 It happens easily, the accidents are smaller and you might not notice them until some time later.

 The problem with this is, if your dog has an accident every once in a while, they will continue to do so for the rest of their lives.
 Housebreaking isn't something a dog simply grows into, it's something you MUST work on.